 Definition of Metaphor

 In simple English, when you portray a person, place, thing, or an action as being something else, even though it is not actually that “something else,” you are speaking metaphorically.
-“He is a black sheep of the family” is a metaphor because he is not a sheep and is not even black.
-However, we can use this comparison to describe association of the black sheep with that person.
-Black sheep is an unusual animal and typically stays away from the herd, and the person you are describing shares similar characteristics.
+“He is the black sheep of the family” is a metaphor because he is not a sheep and is not even black.
+However, we can use this comparison to describe an association of a black sheep with that person.
+A black sheep is an unusual animal and typically stays away from the herd, and the person you are describing shares similar characteristics.

 Furthermore, a metaphor develops a comparison which is different from a simile i.e. we do not use “like” or “as” to develop a comparison in a metaphor.
 It actually makes an implicit or hidden comparison and not an explicit one.

 Most of us think of a metaphor as a device used in songs or poems only, and that it has nothing to do with our everyday life.
 In fact, all of us in our routine life speak, write and think in metaphors.
 We cannot avoid them.
 Metaphors are sometimes constructed through our common language.
 They are called conventional metaphors.
 Calling a person a “night owl” or an “early bird” or saying “life is a journey” are common conventional metaphor examples commonly heard and understood by most of us.
 Below are some more conventional metaphors we often hear in our daily life: